MLB Preview & Betting Guide

 ROI is your Profit/Loss divided by the Amount Staked in total.
 For example, You staked £200.00 on Bets in Total for a profit of £50.00.
 You then take your profit (£50.00) and Divide this by your total amount staked (£200.00) which gives you an ROI of +25%.

-There is not a single winning team when it comes to underdogs being away from home, the closest is the Bewers with their 81-81 (.500) record, they show a profit with an ROI of 9.96% which is one of the better records of the teams, there are in total nine teams who show a profit over the past five seasons when they have been underdogs on the road.
+There are two teams when it comes to winning underdogs being away from home, top of the pile are the Bewers with their 109-89 (55.1%) record, they show a profit with an ROI of 22% which is the best record of the teams.

-Here are the profitable teams on the road when underdogs based on ROI:
+Here are the top five profitable teams on the road when underdogs, based on ROI:

 Are teams successful by Month?

-For example, the Pirates tend to start the season well with a .526 win record in April over the past five seasons, however, they seem to struggle to retain their form into May as their win rate drops dramatically to .391 and doesn't go back above 0.500 for the remainder of the regular season.
+For example, the Brewers tend to start the season well with a 62.5% win record in April over the past five seasons which is the highest of any of the teams, however, they seem to struggle to retain their form into May, in fact, their May win rate of 51.08% is the lowest month during the regular season so they go from their best to their worst in conductive months!

 Teams to follow and oppose each month based on ROI